 - Hesitation when you step on the accelerator pedal.

 - Car does not idle right (unstable/rough idle).

 What Tools Do I Need For The TPS Test?

-You'll need a multimeter to follow the test steps in this article (don't have a digital multimeter?
-Need to buy one?
-Click here to see my recommendations: Buying A Digital Multimeter For Automotive Diagnostic Testing).
 Also, you'll need someone to help you.
-This assistant will come in handy when doing TEST 3 of this article.
+This assistant will come in handy when doing TEST 3 of this tutorial.